Mark Burstein (academic administrator): Early life and education

 Raised in Cedar Grove, New Jersey, Burstein graduated from Cedar Grove High School in 1979 and was an active member of the Young Judaea organization.

 Burstein received a Bachelor of Arts degree as a history and independent studies at Vassar College in 1984, where he was awarded the Catlin Prize for outstanding contribution to the college community.
 He received a Master of Business Administration degree from the Wharton School of the University of Pennsylvania.

 Career

 Burstein began his career in public services, banking and consulting.
 He held positions at the New York City Department of Sanitation, Bear Stearns, and the Center for Applied Research.
 He also served on the New York City Mayor's Applied Sciences Advisory Board.
 He was the chair of directors of the national political action committee LGBTQ Victory Fund from 2008 to 2010.

 Prior to assuming his role at Princeton University, Burstein worked at Columbia University, where he was the Vice President for Facilities Management, Vice President for Student Services, and acting Vice President for Human Resources.

 In September 2020, Burstein announced that he would retire as president of Lawrence University at the end of the 2020–2021 school year.
-Burstein cited his desire to return to the East Coast to be closer to his parents.
+Burstein and his husband cited his desire to return to the East Coast to be closer to their parents.